tormaroe/cl-hipchat/README.md

 **cl-hipchat** is a HipChat API wrapper client library for Common Lisp.
+With it you may manage HipChat rooms, read the chat history, send messages publicly and privately, share files, and so on.

 State: Usable but not complete.
 Breaking changes may occur.